Cyprus, Nicosia, Guide • 6 min read • Published on July 26th, 2018

 Head over to Kykkos Bowling with your kids for a fun family outing.
 It has 16 bowling lanes, a restaurant and coffee shop.
 Another great place for kids is Riverland Farm with canoeing.
 For a full day, your children will learn about organic farming and go hiking.

-In Nicosia, there is no shortage of excellent facilities for the hungry traveller.
+In Nicosia, there is no shortage of both traditional and modern facilities for the hungry traveller.
 You are bound to find restaurants and eateries in every street.
 For the best exotic dining experience, this Nicosia Cyprus guide recommends:

 Ranked as the best according to Trip Advisor reviews be sure to visit it for some tasty barbeque at low prices.